Oedipus Rex: Plot

 Everything is at last revealed, and Oedipus curses himself and fate before leaving the stage.
 The chorus laments how even a great man can be felled by fate, and following this, a servant exits the palace to speak of what has happened inside.
 Jocasta has hanged herself in her bedchamber.
 Entering the palace in anguish, Oedipus called on his servants to bring him a sword, that he might slay Jocasta with his own hand.
-But upon discovering the lifeless queen, Oedipus took her down, and removing the long gold pins from her dress, he has gouged out his own eyes in despair.
+But upon discovering the lifeless queen, Oedipus took her down, and removing the long gold pins from her dress, he gouged out his own eyes in despair.

 The blinded king now exits the palace, and begs to be exiled.
 Creon enters, saying that Oedipus shall be taken into the house until oracles can be consulted regarding what is best to be done.
 Oedipus's two daughters (and half-sisters), Antigone and Ismene, are sent out and Oedipus laments their having been born to such a cursed family.
 He begs Creon to watch over them, in hopes that they will live where there is opportunity for them, and to have a better life than their father.
 Creon agrees, before sending Oedipus back into the palace.

 On an empty stage, the chorus repeats the common Greek maxim that "no man should be considered fortunate until he is dead."